jkbarrerab/projects/CNN_GalClassification/README.md

 In the notebook `CNN_galaxies.ipynb` we employ a CNN architecture as well as the metrics used to estimate the acquracy of the model.
 The Neural Network architecture consist of:
 * 2 convolutional leyer with 64 filters of 3x3 kernel size
+* 1 maxpooling layer of 2x2 kernel size
+* 1 convolutional leyer with 128 filters of 3x3 kernel size
+* 1 maxpooling layer of 2x2 kernel size
+* 1 convolutional leyer with 256 filters of 3x3 kernel size
+* 1 maxpooling layer of 2x2 kernel size
+* 1 Dropout of 0.5
+* 2 dense layer of 150 and 60 neurons, respectively.
+* 1 final dense leyer of 10

+For the convolutional layers we use a relu activation function whereas for the dense layers we use a tanh activation function (except for the ouput layer where we use a softmax function).

-* 1 maxpooling layer of 2x2 kernel size; Given the simplycity of the model and the training sample, this notebook can be run in colab.
+Given the simplycity of the model and the training sample, this notebook can be run in colab. .
 This code was developed as the final project of the optative lecture 'Data analysis for astronomy' held at the UNAM Astronomy Institute during the 2023-fall term.
 Teachers: Joel Sanchez and Jorge Barrera.
 Students: Eric Macías Estrada, Mónica Alejandra Villa Durango, Valeria Quintero Ortega, and Aurora Mata Sánchez.

 # Results